complight/complight.github.io/docs/research_hub.md

 [https://join.slack.com/t/rpcdrendering-m4b9370/shared_invite/zt-13b5caruu-o7Ra99nEXkntnJqVYJTVdg](https://join.slack.com/t/rpcdrendering-m4b9370/shared_invite/zt-13b5caruu-o7Ra99nEXkntnJqVYJTVdg)

 Please do not hesitate to share the invitation link with other people in your field.
+If you encounter any issue with the link, please do not hesitate to reach us using [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).